xultaeculcis/kelp-wanted-competition/dev-log.md

   * split 7: **0.848665** - public score: **0.6663**
   * split 8: **0.823535** - public score: ****
   * split 9: **0.832882** - public score: ****
+* There is too much splits to check each time...
+Will use split #6 to train from now on

 ## 2023-12-23